christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 g_exportedScripts = PythonVersion,
 {% endhighlight %}

+Its spreadsheet counterpart would be :

+{% highlight python %}
+import sys
+def PythonVersion( ):
+    """Prints the Python version into the current document"""
+#get the doc from the scripting context which is made available to all scripts
+    desktop = XSCRIPTCONTEXT.getDesktop()
+    model = desktop.getCurrentComponent()
+#check whether there's already an opened document.
+Otherwise, create a new one
+    if not hasattr(model, "Sheets"):
+        model = desktop.loadComponentFromURL(
+            "private:factory/scalc","_blank", 0, () )
+#get the XText interface
+    sheet = model.Sheets.getByIndex(0)
+#create an XTextRange at the end of the document
+    tRange = sheet.getCellRangeByName("C4")
+#and set the string
+    tRange.String = "The Python version is %s.%s.%s" % sys.version_info[:3]
+    return None
+{% endhighlight %}

 For distribution of code, [OXT format](http://wiki.openoffice.org/wiki/Documentation/DevGuide/Extensions/Extensions) acts as containers of code that will be installed by the Extension Manager or with the command line `/Applications/LibreOffice.app/Contents/MacOS/unopkg`.

 [A tutorial under Ubuntu](https://tmtlakmal.wordpress.com/2013/08/11/a-simple-python-macro-in-libreoffice-4-0/)